ratankaliani/sp1-vectorx/README.md

 - `/services`: RPC fetcher for the `script` + the justification indexer.
 - `/contracts`: The contract's source code and deployment scripts.
 Backwards-compatible with the original VectorX implementation in case we need to upgrade.
 - `/query`: Contains the logic for querying data root proofs from the contracts.
+Automatically deploys to `vectorx-query.succinct.xyz`.

 ## Demo Contract